dnascimento/RasperryBluetoothLocalizer/doc/readme copy.txt

 GRANT ALL PRIVILEGES ON *.* TO 'mit'@'%'  WITH GRANT OPTION;

-mysql -umit -p mit < db.dump
+mysql -uroot -p mit < db.sql